ryan-a-davis365/RDFitness/README.md

 ### **Gallery Page Content:**
-* The gallery page has multiple different pictures from within the gym showing all the tools and equipment we provide, how big the gym is and the aesthetic of the gym.
+* The gallery page has multiple different pictures from within the gym showing all the tools and equipment we provide to the users, how big the gym is and the aesthetic of the gym.

 ![Gallery page](assets/images/gallery-page.png)

 ### **Sign-up Page Content:**
-* The sign-up page allows user to sign up to the gym and book a time to go to the gym and talk to one of our staff members about everything we provide, what the user is interested in and what we can do to accomodate his goals.
+* The sign-up page allows users to sign up to the gym and book a time to visit and talk to one of our staff members about everything we provide, what the user is interested in and what we can do to accomodate his goals.
-* The user is asked to input their First and Last name so we can identify them when they come to the gym, their Email Address so we can contact them and ask when they are available to come to the gym.
-They are then asked to pick one of 3 options, Cardio, Weight Lifting or Calisthenics.
+* The user is asked to input their First and Last name so we can identify them when they come to the gym, their Email Address so we can contact them and also when they are available to come and visit.
+The user is then asked to pick one of 3 options, Cardio, Weight Lifting or Calisthenics.
-This is just so we can get a rough understanding of what their goals are.
+This is just so we can get a rough understanding of what the users goals are.
-* They then have a submit button with the text of \"Lets Go!\".
+* The user then has a submit button with the text of \"Lets Go!\".
 I thought having the text for the submit button being something different will motivate users more to get started and go and smash it.